leynos/lag-complexity/docs/lag-complexity-function-design.md

 This example highlights how the `Trace` object exposes the original query and its component scores, aiding debugging without additional instrumentation.

-## 9. Phased Implementation and Project Roadmap
+## 9. Phased implementation and project roadmap

 To ensure a structured and predictable development process, the implementation of the `lag_complexity` crate will be divided into five distinct phases.
 Each phase has a clear set of deliverables and acceptance criteria, allowing for iterative progress and early validation of the core components.

-### Phase 0 — Scaffolding & Core API (Duration: 1 week)
+### Phase 0 — scaffolding & core API (duration: 1 week)

 This foundational phase focuses on establishing the crate's architecture and defining the primary public interfaces.

 - **Tasks:**

-- Initialise the Rust project using `cargo new`.
+- Initialize the Rust project using `cargo new`.
 - Define all public traits (`ComplexityFn`, `EmbeddingProvider`, `DepthEstimator`, `AmbiguityEstimator`).
 - Define all public data structures (`Complexity`, `Trace`, `ScoringConfig` and its sub-types) and derive `serde` traits for configuration types.
-- Implement the mathematical logic for variance calculation and all `Sigma` normalisation strategies.
+- Implement the mathematical logic for variance calculation and all `Sigma` normalization strategies.
 - Create the stub for the `lagc` command-line interface binary using the `clap` crate.63
 - **Acceptance Criteria:**

 - The crate and all its core types compile successfully.
-- A comprehensive suite of unit tests for the mathematical and normalisation logic passes.
+- A comprehensive suite of unit tests for the mathematical and normalization logic passes.
 - The `lagc` CLI application can be built and executed, though it will have no functional commands yet.

-### Phase 1 — Heuristic Baseline (Duration: 1-2 weeks)
+### Phase 1 — heuristic baseline (duration: 1-2 weeks)

 This phase delivers the first end-to-end, functional version of the scorer, relying on fast, lightweight heuristics.